 Preparing for a baby is no easy feat, and it’s so great that most parents have 9 months to prepare for the arrival of their new family member.

-Before you meet your new bundle of joy, here are some things that you should check off your to-list to make sure you are really prepared in every way for your new addition.
+Before you meet your new bundle of joy, here are some things that you should check off your to-do list to make sure you are really prepared in every way for your new addition.

 Every car seat is different, but here is a basic video explaining how to install a basic car seat.

-Whether you got your baby clothes all-new from the shop or you got a bundle off a friend, you’ll want to wash all your baby clothing before your little one arrives.
+Whether you got your baby clothes all-new from the store or you got a bundle off a friend, you’ll want to wash all your baby clothing before your little one arrives.

-Make sure to wash all the crib bedding, swaddles, burp cloths and blankets too.
-Don’t forget to keep your family pet away from your freshly washed baby clothes!
+Make sure to wash all the crib bedding, swaddles, burp cloths, and blankets too.

-If you really wanted to, you could wash your nursing clothing in the same detergent as well, so the baby is surrounded by the same scent of fresh all the time.
+If you really wanted to, you could wash your nursing clothing in the same detergent as well, so the baby is surrounded by the same scent of freshness.